localnerve/html-snapshots/docs/example-heroku-redis.md

 # A Real html-snapshots Usage Example

 > This article explains an implementation using [html-snapshots](https://github.com/localnerve/html-snapshots) in the wild \(with real, working code\).
-Please note the code referenced in this article was written by LocalNerve and is subject to the terms of this [license](https://github.com/localnerve/wpspa/blob/master/LICENSE.txt).
+Please note the code referenced in this article was written by LocalNerve and is subject to the terms of this [license](https://github.com/localnerve/wpspa/blob/master/LICENSE.txt). **NOTE:** This is an older article and usage style is html-snapshots version 0.13.2.

 ## Summary
 The [WPSPA](http://github.com/localnerve/wpspa) project uses [html-snapshots](https://github.com/localnerve/html-snapshots) on [Heroku](https://www.heroku.com/) to populate a Redis store from which the snapshotted html is served on \_escaped\_fragment\_ requests.
 The [html-snapshots](https://github.com/localnerve/html-snapshots) library is run in a Heroku worker process that periodically keeps the snapshots up-to-date with a CMS.

 The application content and routes in [WPSPA](http://github.com/localnerve/wpspa) are dynamic, so this required me to run [html-snapshots](https://github.com/localnerve/html-snapshots) in a worker on the server to get the dynamic content updates over time.